nearform/micro-services-tutorial-iot/README.md

 __Note:__ This is a beginners level workshop.
 Whilst you should be comfortable with node.js modules and applications and have a basic understanding of docker and it's principles we will be helping you through the basics.
-This workshop presents a series of fairly simple challenges to help you get up to speed with these technolgies.
+This workshop presents a series of fairly simple challenges to help you get up to speed with these technologies.

 ## The app
 The app you're building is a sensor fed chart that provides realtime